 The Organization is an affiliate of Habitat for Humanity International, Inc. (HFHI); and annually makes a payment ("tithe") to HFHI.
 These funds are used to construct homes in economically depressed areas around the world.
-During the year ended June 30, 2022, the Organization remitted a tithe of \$5,000.
+During the year ended June 30, 2023, the Organization remitted a tithe of \$5,000.

 HFHI has mandated to all affiliates a Stewardship and Organizational Sustainability Initiative (SOSI) Fee.
 This mandatory fee is based on service area population and is intended to have affiliates contribute to HFHI costs to serve United States affiliates.
-For the year ended June 30, 2022, the Organization paid a \$15,000 SOSI Fee.
+For the year ended June 30, 2023, the Organization paid a \$15,000 SOSI Fee.

-Note 10 - Operating Lease
+Note 10 - Right of Use Asset and Lease Obligation

 The Organization leases the building that houses its ReStore retail store.
 The terms of the lease require monthly payments over the initial lease term of seven years through December 2019.
 On October 15, 2019 the Organization extended the lease for the ReStore retail store for a period of five years, under the First Renewal Term of the original lease, beginning January 1, 2020 and terminating on December 31, 2024.
-The future minimum lease payments on the lease are as follows: